 We recognise that there may be distinct social and emotional barriers for Service Pupils and barriers such as opportunity, resources and access for those that may have experienced disadvantage and so we use the additional funding we receive to mitigate this and ensure all children make good academic and social and emotional progress.

 Our school of approximately 200 pupils has a diverse population with 73% of pupils with Pupil Premium.
 (59% Service Pupils & 14% FSM ) in a semi-rural context.

 At Bovington, we avoid labelling our pupils but take time to get to know them really well to understand their backgrounds and their individual needs.
 We recognise that for some pupils it is the intersectionality of several complex factors that generates barriers or challenges for them.

-Approximately 20% of the pupil population are on our SEND register with 2/3 of these having Social Emotional Mental Health Needs having experienced the challenges of moving schools, reforming friendships and coping with significant changes and challenges.
+Approximately 16% of the pupil population are on our SEND register with 2/3 of these having Social Emotional Mental Health Needs having experienced the challenges of moving schools, reforming friendships and coping with significant changes and challenges in their lives.
 In addition, many of our children face the common barriers for PP children.
-There may also be complex family situations that prevent children from flourishing.
 The challenges are varied and there is no “one size fits all”.
 To this end we have adapted our provision and curriculum offer to ensure that our school is designed to support the needs of these pupils and all the pupils that come to Bovington.

 What is Pupil Premium?

 The pupil premium is a government scheme that was introduced in 2011 to improve the education of underprivileged children.
 It was launched after several research papers suggested that there was a significant gap between the educational performance of disadvantaged children and their classmates.
 In contrast to the rest of their classmates, many children who are eligible for pupil premium have to face extra challenges daily.
 These challenges can include attendance issues, lack of confidence and difficulty communicating with others.